-Whether we like it or not, travel scams exist all over the world.
-Worst still, they can happen to the best of us.
+Whether we like it or not, travel scams exist all over the world, and they can happen to the best of us.

-Fear of travel scams can easily hold us back from being carefree, adventurous, and impulsive – all the traits that define the best overseas travellers.
-But whilst these scams can be quite clever and inconspicuous, knowing how they work and how to avoid or minimise the damage is a great way to protect your right to comfortably switch to ‘holiday mode’.
+Fear of travel scams can easily hold us back from those carefree, adventurous, and impulsive experiences that make overseas travel great.
+While these scams can be quite clever and inconspicuous, knowing how they work and how to avoid or minimise the damage is a great way to protect your right to comfortably switch to ‘holiday mode’.

 Pretty sly for a Wi-Fi